duckfuss/duckfuss.github.io/content/Entertaining the truth.md

 When an exchange of ideas is reduced simply to a battle of wits, devolved to the point where rhetoric trumps refutation, opinions are formed on the [[Emotive Reasoning|basis of emotion]].
 This can even lead to a [[Separate advocacy#The Backfire effect|backfire effect]] where reading an opposing opinion may actually *reinforce* a pre-existing viewpoint.

 In the 9 days following Arday's resignation, the opinion columns did not engage in a rigorous refutational debate over academic standards.
 Instead, one group of papers published dozens of articles attacking his character to stoke cultural outrage, whilst the opposing papers shifted the topic entirely to the cruelty of the pile-on.
-They were ships in the night, one screaming about academic integrity, the other about mental health, yet never directly confronting one another
+They were ships in the night, one screaming about academic integrity, the other about mental health, yet never directly confronting one another.

 # The grand opinionator
 >[!question]+ 3 Questions